 Free to Be is a crowd-mapping tool that enables young women to identify and share public spaces that make them feel uneasy and scared or happy and safe.

-In a recent study in Melbourne, 30 per cent of respondents said they did not feel safe in public places after dark.
+In a recent study in Melbourne, 30% of respondents said they did not feel safe in public places after dark.
 One of the most common comments from participants who reported feeling unsafe, was about how poorly the area was lit.
 These areas also correlated with where women experienced cat-calling and unsolicited advances.

 However, the research also found that very bright and over lit spaces do not correlate with young women’s perceptions of safety.
 In fact, sites with higher light levels than average were more likely to be perceived as unsafe sites.
 By flooding a space with light, there can be a sharp drop-off of light beyond paths.
 This contrast can be disorientating and can make people feel less safe.